What is Liquidity in Accounting?

 - Different ratios determine the accounting liquidity, including the current, quick, and cash ratios.
 If the person has more liquid assets than their current liabilities or short-term obligations, it displays that their accounting liquidity is sufficient.
 Else, it can meet its obligations on time.

 Accounting Liquidity Formula

-There are various ratios which measure the accounting liquidity of a person which are as follows:
+Various ratios measure the accounting liquidity of a person, which are as follows: –

 #1 – Current Ratio

 The current ratioCurrent RatioThe current ratio is a liquidity ratio that measures how efficiently a company can repay it' short-term loans within a year.
 Current ratio = current assets/current liabilities measures the ability of the company to pay the current liabilities, which are payable within the next year, concerning its current assets available, like cash, inventories, and accounts receivable Accounts ReceivableAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
 They are categorized as current assets on the balance sheet as the payments expected within a year. .
 Therefore, the higher the current ratio, the better the company’s liquidity position Liquidity Position Of The CompanyLiquidity is the ease of converting assets or securities into cash..Liquidity is the ease of converting assets or securities into cash.

 Current Ratio = Current Assets/Current Liabilities

 Financial Modeling & Valuation Course (25+ Hours of Video Tutorials)